eye-division/madiacharya/_sculpture/first-plinth-public-art-award.md

   **The Double Act**

+  Reclaimed wood, vintage textiles, steel, jesmonite, bronze, resin

+  2024

   Sculpture Terrace, Royal Society of Sculptors, London

-  2024

-  Reclaimed wood, vintage textiles, steel, jesmonite, bronze, resin
+  &nbsp;

+  &nbsp;

   **The Double Act** is created in response to the theme of **‘Parade’**, for